-- 7.1 The training must be structured in a manner that students are exposed to the different fields as specified in the syllabus for experiential training. - 7.2 Personnel overseeing the training of students must be adequately trained and have relevant experience to act as Mentors.
+7.1 The training must be structured in a manner that students are exposed to the different fields as specified in the curriculum for WIL.

+7.2 Personnel overseeing the training of students must be adequately trained and have relevant experience to act as Mentors.